nash-ye/bbresolutions/readme.txt

 == Description ==

-= Important Notes: =
+= Important Notes =
-* This plugin requires at least PHP 5.3.x.
 * This plugin requires bbPress 2.0 at least.

 bbResolutions, will let you set topic resolutions (Resolved, Not resolved and Not a question).
 It's very clean, flexible and easy-to-install plugin.

 = Contributing =
 Developers can contribute to the source code on the [Github Repository](https://github.com/nash-ye/bbResolutions).